Speedbird

 The Speedbird is the stylised emblem of a bird in flight designed in 1932 by Theyre Lee-Elliott as the corporate logo for Imperial Airways.
-It became a design classic and was used by the airline and its successors – British Overseas Airways Corporation and British Airways – for 52 years.
+It became a design classic and was used by the airline and its successors – British Overseas Airways Corporation (BOAC) and British Airways – for 52 years.
 The term "Speedbird" is still the call sign for British Airways.

 History

 Imperial Airways

-The original Speedbird was designed in 1932 for Imperial Airways by Theyre Lee-Elliott.
+The original Speedbird was designed in 1932 for Imperial Airways by Theyre Lee-Elliott through Stuart Advertising Agency.
+A relief sculpture, which become the final version, was made by Barbara Hepworth.
 It was initially used on advertising posters and luggage labels.
-Later, it was applied to the nose section of the company's aircraft and could be seen for example in 1938 on the company's Short S.30 improved C-class flying boats.
+Later, it was applied to the nose section of the company's aircraft and could be seen for example in 1938 on the company's Short Empire S.30 flying boats.

 BOAC

 With the creation of BOAC in 1939 the logo was retained, continuing to appear on the noses of aircraft throughout World War II despite the military-style camouflage that had replaced the airline livery.

 From 1950 BOAC gave the Speedbird greater prominence on the aircraft using it on the tail fin, either in navy blue on a white background or vice versa, and also using it widely elsewhere, such as on airport buses.

 With the advent of air traffic control and the adoption of call signs to identify aircraft and their operators, BOAC chose the name of their now well-known logo, "Speedbird", as their call sign when in flight.

 In the mid-1960s the design of the Speedbird was slightly altered, with a slimmer "body" and larger "wing", and on the tailfin coloured gold on a navy blue background.
 Elsewhere the colours used for it were mostly a combination of cyan and white.